 About the Author

 Laura Walter earned her Bachelor’s degree in Psychology from Penn State University.
 Her role has evolved on multiple occasions with MacuLogix, starting as Sr. Clinical Applications Specialist to Usability Research Manager.
-She is currently the Director of Customer Service.
+She is currently the Director of Customer Success.